MicrosoftLearning/AI-102-AIEngineer/Instructions/08-translate-speech.md

     > **Note** *The TranslationRecognizer gives you around 5 seconds to speak.
 If it detects no spoken input, it produces a "No match" result.*
     >
+    > The translation to Hindi may not always be displayed correctly in the Console window due to character encoding issues.

-    > *The code in your application translates the input to all three languages in a single call.
-Only the translation for the specific language is displayed, but you can retrieve any of the translations by specifying the target language code in the **translations** collection of the result.*
+The code in your application translates the input to all three languages in a single call.
+Only the translation for the specific language is displayed, but you can retrieve any of the translations by specifying the target language code in the **translations** collection of the result.

 ## Synthesize the translation to speech